anicca048/Kebab/Readme.md

 non-destructive connection number reodering algorithim is implemented.
 (it's gonna be a while.)

-Connection Sorting: Currently if you sort the connection list (by any property) under heavy load it will bog down the UI loop causing delayed responses to user input and manipulation of the window / controls.
-The sort algorithim has been optimized to fight this, but not much more can be done untill a new sort algorithim is implemnted. (should happen soon.)
+Connection Sorting: Currently if you sort the connection list in any way (except by property "Number" in ascending order), under heavy load the UI loop can get bogged down by the constant resorting of the list.
+This may cause delayed responses to user input and manipulation of the window / controls.
+The sort algorithim has been optimized to combat this issue, but not much more can be done untill a new algorithim is implemnted. (should happen soon.)